rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Let's go around the room and have those who have voting authority make your vote.
 Note takers please take note of the organization who is voting.

-Tilde: Yes.
+YK: Tilde Yes.

 DH: Mozilla Yes.

-WH: Google yes.
+WH: Google Yes.

-Shape security: Yes.
+DT: Shape security Yes.

-FB: Yes.
+SM: FB Yes.

-MS: Apple: Yes.
+MS: Apple Yes.

-GoDaddy: Yes.
+BF: GoDaddy Yes.

-BT: Microsoft: Yes.
+BT: Microsoft Yes.

-JSFoundation: Yes.
+MPT: JSFoundation Yes.

-Intel: Yes.
+PJ: Intel Yes.

-INRIA: Yes.
+AS: INRIA Yes.

-KCD: PayPal: Yes.
+KCD: PayPal Yes.

-DFV: SalesForce: Yes.
+DFV: SalesForce Yes.

 AWB: Someone will count them.
 We got "yesses" and no "no"s.
 It will be referred to General Assembly for approval.
 Our work is done for last year.

 All: _clapping_

+#### Conclusion/Resolution

+- Resolution to submit the spec to the General Aassembly for approval.

 ## 8. Test262 Status Updates